santhosh9528/HR-Analytics-PowerBI-Dashboard/README.md

 - Which departments experience higher attrition?
 - Which job roles have higher employee turnover?
 - Are specific employee groups associated with higher attrition?
-- Which areas may require HR attention?
+- Which workforce areas may require HR attention?

 ---